5 min read · Hardie

 Key takeaways

-- Smooth reads contemporary; wood-grain reads traditional
+- Smooth reads contemporary and crisp; wood-grain reads warm and traditional

-- Architecture should drive the choice
+- Architecture should drive the choice — period homes lean grain, modern homes lean smooth

-- Wood-grain camouflages minor surface issues better
+- Wood-grain camouflages minor surface dings and holds field paint slightly better

 FAQ